Introduction

 Evaluation

 There are no laboratory tests or diagnostic procedures to diagnose placental abruption definitively.
-However, some studies may be conducted in an effort to eliminate other conditions as well as to provide baseline data.[8][9][10]
+However, some studies may be conducted to eliminate other conditions and provide baseline data.[8][9][10]

 An ultrasound examination is useful in determining the placental location and eliminating the diagnosis of placenta previa.
-However, the sensitivity of ultrasound in visualizing placental abruption is low.
+However, ultrasound's sensitivity in visualizing placental abruption is low.
 During the acute phase of placental abruption, the hemorrhage is isoechoic or similar to the surrounding placental tissue.
 Therefore, visualization and differentiation of the concealed hemorrhage associated with placental abruption from the surrounding placental tissue are difficult.

-A biophysical profile may be used in the management of patients with marginal placental abruption who are being conservatively treated.
-A score of 6 or below is an indicator of compromised fetal status.
+A biophysical profile may be used to manage conservatively treated patients with marginal placental abruption.
+A score of 6 or below indicates compromised fetal status.

-Blood work, including a CBC, clotting studies (fibrinogen and PT/a-PTT), and BUN, provide baseline parameters to evaluate changes in the patient’s status.
-A type and Rh have been obtained if a blood transfusion is necessary.
+Blood work, including a CBC, clotting studies (fibrinogen and PT/a-PTT), and BUN, provides baseline parameters to evaluate patient status changes.
+If a blood transfusion is necessary, a type and Rh have been obtained.

-A Kleihauer-Betke test, which detects fetal blood cells in maternal circulation, may be ordered.
-A Kleihauer-Betke test does not diagnose the presence of placental abruption but quantifies the presence of fetal blood into the maternal circulation.
-This knowledge is important in women who are Rh-negative because the mixing of fetal blood in the maternal circulation may lead to isoimmunization.
-Therefore, if a significant fetal-maternal bleed is present, the Kleihauer-Betke test results will help to determine the needed dose of Rh (D) immune globulin to prevent isoimmunization.
+A Kleihauer-Betke test may be ordered to detect fetal blood cells in maternal circulation.
+This test does not diagnose the presence of placental abruption but quantifies the presence of fetal blood in the maternal circulation.
+This knowledge is important in Rh-negative women because the mixing of fetal blood in the maternal circulation may lead to isoimmunization.
+Therefore, if a significant fetal-maternal bleed is present, the Kleihauer-Betke test results help to determine the needed dose of Rh (D) immune globulin to prevent isoimmunization.

 Treatment / Management

 The onset of placental abruption is often unexpected, sudden, and intense and requires immediate treatment.
 Prehospital care for a patient with a suspected placental abruption requires advanced life support and transport to a hospital with a full-service obstetrical unit and a neonatal intensive care unit.
-Upon arrival at the hospital, most women will receive intravenous (IV) fluids, supplemental oxygen, and continuous maternal and fetal monitoring while the history and physical are completed.
-Subsequent treatment will vary based on the data collected during the assessment, the gestation of the pregnancy, and the degree of distress experienced by the woman and/or the fetus.[11][12](A1)
+Upon arrival at the hospital, most women receive intravenous (IV) fluids, supplemental oxygen, and continuous maternal and fetal monitoring while the history and physical are completed.
+Subsequent treatment varies based on the data collected during the assessment, the gestation of the pregnancy, and the degree of distress experienced by the woman or the fetus.[11][12](A1)

-If the collected data results in class 2 (moderate) or class 3 (severe) classification and the fetus is viable and alive, delivery is necessary.
+Delivery is necessary if the collected data results in class 2 (moderate) or class 3 (severe) classification and the fetus is viable and alive.
 Because of the hypertonic contractions, a vaginal birth may occur rapidly.
 Given the potential for coagulopathy, vaginal birth presents less risk to the mother.
 However, if there are signs of fetal distress, an emergency cesarean birth is necessary to protect the fetus.
-During the surgical procedure, careful management of fluids and circulatory volume is important.
+Careful management of fluids and circulatory volume is important during the surgical procedure.
 Postoperatively, the patient needs to be monitored for postpartum hemorrhage and alterations in the clotting profile.
-A neonatal team must be present in the delivery room to receive and manage the infant.
+A neonatal team must be in the delivery room to receive and manage the infant.

 Differential Diagnosis

 Bleeding during the second half of pregnancy is usually due to either placental abruption or placenta previa.
-Differentiating these 2 conditions is important to the care of the patient.
+Differentiating these 2 conditions is important to the patient's care.
 The information below compares the presentation of placental abruption and placenta previa on common parameters included in an obstetrical examination.

-• The degree of anemia or shock is greater than the visible blood loss in placental abruption and is equal to the blood loss in placenta previa.
+- The degree of anemia or shock is greater than the visible blood loss in placental abruption and is equal to that in placenta previa.

 Prognosis